 According to the 2022 PERS Schools Pool Actuarial Valuation, the funded ratio is 67.9% on a market value of assets basis, demonstrating a decrease of 10.4% from the funded ratio of 78.3% reported in the PERS Schools Pool Actuarial Valuation as of June 30, 2021.
 This decrease is mainly due to investment return in Fiscal Year 2021-22 being lower than expected.
-In the 2022 PERS Schools Pool Actuarial Valuation rate for Fiscal Year 2024-25 is projected to be 27.8%, the contribution rate for Fiscal Year 2025-26 is projected to be 28.5%, the contribution rate for Fiscal Year 2025-26 is projected to be 30.1%.
-The projected to be 30.3%, and the contribution rate for Fiscal Year 2028-29 is projected to be 30.1%.
+In the 2022 PERS Schools Pool Actuarial Valuation, the employer contribution rate for Fiscal Year 2024-25 is projected to be 27.8%, the contribution rate for Fiscal Year 2025-26 is projected to be 28.5%, the contribution rate for Fiscal Year 2026-27 is projected to be 28.9%, the contribution rate for Fiscal Year 2027-28 is projected to be 30.3%, and the contribution rate for Fiscal Year 2028-29 is projected to be 30.1%.
 The projected contribution rates in the 2022 PERS Schools Pool Actuarial Valuation assume an investment return of 6.80% each year, net of investment and administrative expenses.
 The projections assume that all actuarial assumptions will be realized and that no further changes to assumptions, contributions, benefits or funding will occur during the projection period.